NEW! Relationship Anxiety Quiz

-What is Structural Family Systems Theory & Therapy?Â
+Structural Family Systems Theory

-Structural Family Therapy is one of the more predominant family counseling theories and an approach to family therapy in which family members are viewed as interconnected emotional units.
+Structural Family Theory is one of the more predominant family systems counseling theories and an approach to family therapy in which family members are viewed as interconnected emotional units.
 Depending on how these emotional units are organized, they create patterns of interactions in relationships which significantly influence individual behavior and mental health.

 It took me a while to really get what that means.